def-gthill/kenpali/kenpali-core.md

 There are also protocol constants for the following protocols:

 - `Sequence` covers collections with a definite order: strings, arrays, and streams.
+- `Display` covers instances that customize how the `display` function treats them.
 - `Instance` covers all values except null, booleans, numbers, strings, arrays, objects, and functions.
 - `Type` covers values that represent Kenpali types: classes and protocols.
 - `Any` covers all values.